OpenSTFoundation/openst-platform/CONFIGURE.md

 For production environment, following steps are not recommended to avoid single point failures and scalability issues caused because of single machine.

-You can test platform as standalone system or with Sample RESTful APIs.
+You can test platform as standalone system or with Platform RESTful APIs.
 We have publish this document for both kind of setups.

 ## Installation prerequisite